PRF Therapy

 - Reduced risk of complications like dry socket and infection

-- Improved tissue regeneration — both bone and soft tissue heal more completely
+- Improved tissue regeneration in both bone and soft tissue, which heal more completely

-- No foreign material — PRF is made entirely from your own blood
+- No foreign material of any kind.
+PRF is made entirely from your own blood

-- No risk of allergic reaction or rejection — your immune system recognizes PRF as part of you
+- No risk of rejection because your immune system recognizes PRF as part of you

-- No additional appointment — PRF is prepared and placed during your existing surgical procedure
+- No additional appointment needed.
+PRF is prepared and placed during your existing surgical procedure

 For a relatively simple addition to a procedure, the impact on recovery and outcomes is significant.